cgiffard/50Lines/README.md

 a class of `slide<currentSlideNumber>` (eg. slide0, slide1) so you can style anything based on what slide you're up to!

 Use the arrow keys to control the presentation.
 Click to go full-screen.
+If you're feeling adventurous and want to control the slides with JS, simply run `window.slide(1234)`.

 **That's it.
 Have fun.**